-Once the student, student organization, or student group meets with the Associate Vice President for Student Life and Dean of Students or designee, the student, student organization, or student group will be notified of the decision to proceed with an administrative or student conduct committee hearing.
-Students will receive written or email notification of the following for an administrative or conduct committee hearing:
+Once the student, student organization, or student group meets with the Associate Vice President for Student Affairs and Dean of Students or designee, the student, student organization, or student group will be notified of the decision to proceed with an administrative or student conduct committee hearing.
+Students will receive a hard copy letter and an email notification following an administrative or conduct committee hearing:

-- 1. Specific charges and possible sanctions, the committee assigned to adjudicate the hearing, the time, date, and place of the hearing, and names of witnesses who will present information during the hearing will be provided to the student no less than three (3) days prior to the hearing, unless accommodations are made by the student for a shorter time period. - 2.
-That witnesses are permitted to present information on behalf of the student, student organization, or student group. - 3.
+- 1. Specific charges and possible sanctions, the committee assigned to adjudicate the hearing, the time, date, and place of the hearing, and names of witnesses who will present information during the hearing will be provided to the student no less than 48 hours prior to the hearing, unless accommodations are made by the student for a shorter time period. - 2.
+Confirmation that witnesses are permitted to present information on behalf of the student, student organization, or student group. - 3.
 The accused student, student group, or student organization can be accompanied by a representative(s) of their choice; however, their representative(s) is not allowed to speak during the hearing with the exception of providing instruction regarding your Fifth Amendment Rights.
 The role of the representative(s) is to support the accused student or witness throughout the hearing, but that role is passive and will not include directly questioning witnesses, or addressing the hearing committee.
-If a student, student organization, or student group plans to bring a representative(s) and/or witness(es) to the hearing, the student, student group, or student organization must notify the Associate Vice President for Student Life and Dean of Students or designee in writing of their name at least 48 hours prior to the hearing. - 4.
+If a student, student organization, or student group plans to bring a representative(s) and/or witness(es) to the hearing, the student, student group, or student organization must notify the Associate Vice President for Student Affairs and Dean of Students or designee in writing of their name at least 48 hours prior to the hearing. - 4.
 The accused student, student group, and/or student organization is permitted to question witnesses or information presented during the hearing. - 5.
-That failure to report to the Associate Vice President for Student and Dean of Students Office for a hearing after being properly notified will result in the student, student organization, or student group being charged with "Failure to Comply" and/or "Contempt of Hearing." - 6.
-That the hearing will be conducted as outlined in the "Hearing Procedures" within this manual. - 7.
-That a record of the hearing and documents associated with the hearing will be maintained within the Associate Vice President for Student Life and Dean of Students Office.
+Notification that failure to report to the Associate Vice President for Student and Dean of Students Office for a hearing after being properly notified will result in the student, student organization, or student group being charged with "Failure to Comply" and/or "Contempt of Hearing." - 6.
+Confirmation that the hearing will be conducted as outlined in the "Hearing Procedures" within this manual. - 7.
+Confirmation that a record of the hearing and documents associated with the hearing will be maintained within the Associate Vice President for Student Affairs and Dean of Students Office.